-The section should be from as far back in the crown as you can hold up and see (it doesn't have to be as far as the nape).
-Realize that your hair is always lightest around the front hairline where it is finer and gets the most sun exposure.
-If you use the roots right along your hairline as your guide, you are likely to think your hair is lighter than it really it is (this could result in your hair color coming out darker than you expect or want).
+2.The section you’ve chosen should be from the farthest part of the crown you can closely examine.
+Your hair is always lightest around the front of your hairline, where it is finer and gets the most sun exposure.
+If you use the roots right along your hairline as your guide, you’ll probably come away thinking your hair is lighter than it actually is (which could result in your hair color coming out darker than you expect or want).